 In general, most programs require prospective students to apply before a certain date to be considered for acceptance.
 Many schools have a deadline of January for programs to start in the fall or an early fall deadline for winter-start programs.

 The U.S. Department of Homeland Security and the National Security Agency jointly sponsor the National Centers of Academic Excellence program, which designates specific two- and four-year colleges and universities as centers of academic excellence (CAE) in cyber defense.
 Schools are presented with this form of accreditation based on several criteria, including the contents of their degree program, as well as their alignment to specific cybersecurity-related knowledge units.
-As of the time of this writing (November 2022), over 300 top colleges and universities have been awarded this designation.
+Over 400 top colleges and universities have been awarded this designation.

 It is certainly not necessary to attend an institution that has been recognized as a CAE in cyber defense.
 That being said, doing so will help ensure that the student has access to a top-notch education from some of the leading minds in the field.